Arnavdas/Flask_vision/README.md

 # Flask_vision

+To see how this project works watch this : https://youtu.be/rLS70BZgzYU

-Served MASK_RCNN, YOLO, KEYPOINY_RCNN in Flask
+Served MASK_RCNN, YOLO, KEYPOINY_RCNN models in Flask

 for YOLO, followed this tutorial (uses opencv) : https://opencv-tutorial.readthedocs.io/en/latest/yolo/yolo.html